YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 awk '{print $3, $1}' [<yourblastresults>]
 ```

-As you can see, it prints out the third and first fields linked by a space.
+As you can see, it prints out a line with the third and first fields linked by a space.
 The fields were indicated by `$` (Note: `$0` is the whole line).
 The space is a delimiter introduced by `,`.
 See what happen if you don't include `,`!

 OK, but what if we want to use something else as delimiter?
 We can set the output field separater `OFS`, with `-v`.